Location: Wilkin County, Minnesota

 Client: Buffalo-Red River Watershed District

-The Manston Slough, located in Wilkin County, is near the bottom of the beach ridge on very flat topography.
-Runoff from the east drops quickly through the landscape upstream of the site and then enters the Manston Slough area, spilling into the historic basin.
-Minnesota drained the area in the late 1800s with the construction of Ditch 15.
-Because of this, more than 75% of the historic wetland in the area had been completely drained and had limited value to waterfowl and other water-related species.
+The project area is located near the bottom of the beach ridge on very flat land.
+Runoff from the east drops quickly through the landscape upstream of the site, and then enters the Manston Slough area, spilling out of various waterways that drain into the basin.
+The state of Minnesota initially drained the area in the late 1800s with the construction of County Ditch 15.

-- A low hazard classification dam with 4,340 acre-feet of storage below the emergency spillway crest
+- A low-hazard classification dam with more than 4,000 acre-feet of storage

 - A water level control structure to manage wetland elevations